 The Company places a great deal of importance on communication with its shareholders.
 The Manager has an annual programme of meetings with institutional shareholders and reports back to the Board on these meetings.

-When shares in the Company are held in the name of nominee companies and notification has been received in advance, nominee companies will be provided with copies of shareholder communications for distribution to their customers.
+When shares in Aberdeen Japan Investment Trust are held in the name of nominee companies and notification has been received in advance, nominee companies will be provided with copies of shareholder communications for distribution to their customers.
 Nominee investors may attend and speak at general meetings.

-Participants in the Manager's Savings Scheme are given the opportunity to vote by means of a Letter of Direction enclosed with the Annual Report.
-The Letter of Direction is forwarded to the administrator of the Savings Scheme, who will complete a proxy on behalf of the participants and forward it to the Company's registrars for inclusion in the voting figures.
+Participants in the Manager's Share Plan and ISA, whose shares are held in the nominee names of the plan administrator, are given the opportunity to vote by means of a Letter of Direction enclosed with the Annual Report.
+The Letter of Direction is forwarded to the administrator of the Share Plan and ISA, who will complete a proxy on behalf of the participants and forward it to the Company's registrars for inclusion in the voting figures.